 Military Exercises and the Duty of Care: Further Follow-Up

-The Defence Committee is holding an evidence session on military exercises and the duty of care.
-This session was postponed due to the General Election and is now being revisited by the newly constituted Defence Committee.
+The Defence Committee is holding a further follow up evidence session on military exercises and the duty of care.

 Send us your views